IsaacSchemm/Crowmask/README.md

 ## Browsing

-Crowmask is primarily an [ActivityPub](https://www.w3.org/TR/activitypub/) server, but it does include profile, submission list, and submission pages, which you can access by pointing a web browser (or another non-ActivityPub user agent) at the actor, outbox, and object URIs, respectively.
-For example, the URL `/api/actor` will send ActivityPub info to a program that asks for it (in the `Accept` header), but it will send an HTML profile page to a web browser, and a Markdown version of that page to something like `curl` that doesn't indicate any particular media type.
+Crowmask is primarily an [ActivityPub](https://www.w3.org/TR/activitypub/) server, but it does include profile and submission pages, among others.
+If `ReturnHTML` is set to `true` in Program.cs, you can access these pages by pointing a web browser at any of the ActivityPub URLs.

+If `ReturnMarkdown` is set to `true` in Program.cs, Crowmask will return Markdown renditions of these pages to user agents that do not request a more specific content type.

+If `UpstreamRedirect` is set to `true` in Program.cs, Crowmask will redirect actor and post URLs to the equivalent Weasyl pages for any web browsers that request them.

 ## Implementation details